-A correct diagnosis of CADASIL is important because the clinical course of disease is different from individuals with other types of cerebral small-vessel disease and proven therapies for stroke have not been validated in individuals with CADASIL.7 However, no specific disease-modifying treatments for CADASIL exist.
-Management and treatment of individuals is generally symptomatic and supportive.^{1,3,5,7,9}
+A correct diagnosis of CADASIL is important because the clinical course of disease is different from individuals with other types of cerebral small-vessel disease and proven therapies for stroke have not been validated in individuals with CADASIL.7 However, no

-Patients with CADASIL should avoid anticoagulants, angiography, and smoking to avoid disease-related complications, so clinical utility is represented.^{1,7} Because of the risk for cerebral hemorrhage, use of antiplatelets rather than anticoagulants is considered for prevention of ischemic attacks.
-Evidence against the use of intravenous tissue plasminogen activator (IV tPA) has been suggested due to the possibility of hemorrhage; however, this is not conclusive.10 Statins are used for treatment of hypercholesterolemia and antihypertensive drugs are used for hypertension and hypertension treatment may have an additional benefit.3 Management of neurologic events (migraines, depression, psychiatric manifestations) by a neurologist or neuropsychiatrist can be beneficial; pregnancy and postpartum periods are potential risk factors.1 The American Heart Association issued a scientific statement summarizing the current recommendations for the diagnosis and management of CADASIL.11
+Patients with CADASIL should avoid anticoagulants, angiography, and smoking to avoid disease-related complications, so clinical utility is represented.
+Because of the risk for cerebral hemorrhage, use of antiplatelets rather than anticoagulants is considered for prevention of ischemic attacks.
+Evidence against the use of intravenous tissue plasminogen activator (IV tPA) has been suggested due to the possibility of hemorrhage; however, this is not conclusive.
+A two-center cohort study found that blood pressure and hemoglobin A1c levels were associated with cerebral mini bleeds in individuals with CADASIL.
+Therefore, controlling blood pressure and glucose levels may improve the clinical course of the disease.
+It is also reasonable to control for high cholesterol and high blood pressure given the high rate of ischemic stroke seen in CADASIL.

+Statins are used for treatment of hypercholesterolemia and antihypertensive drugs are used for hypertension and hypertension treatment may have an additional benefit.3 Management of neurologic events (migraines, depression, psychiatric manifestations) by a neurologist or neuropsychiatrist can be beneficial; pregnancy and postpartum periods are potential risk factors.1 The American Heart Association issued a scientific statement summarizing the current recommendations for the diagnosis and management of CADASIL.12